Anchor ads are not supported on this page.

 Sponsored

-The previous record was 405-pounds, and there have been a few others over 400-pounds weighed but not qualified as IGFA records.
+The previous record was 405 pounds, and there have been a few others over 400 pounds weighed but not qualified as IGFA records.
 One of those, a whopping 445-pound beast, was also caught in 2012.
 That fish could not be certified due to crew handling the rod during the fight to assist angler John Petruescu as the fish went around the bow while on anchor.
 Petruescu was fishing with a small skipjack tuna fly-lined while at the Hurricane Bank off Baja Sur.
-That is still considered the largest ‘unofficial’ yellowfin ever caught on rod and reel, but now by just two pounds.
+That is still considered the largest “unofficial” yellowfin ever caught on rod and reel, but now by just two pounds.
 The really amazing thing is the two largest yellowfin tuna ever caught in the world were both landed during an Excel long-range trip out of Fisherman’s Landing

-Yellowfin tuna live maybe 6 or 7 years.
-They are voracious feeders and grow quickly, and spawn year-round in the tropics, each female releasing over a million eggs per spawn.
-By the time a yellowfin reaches 400-pounds, if, it is very near the end of its life.
+Earl Gill’s fish was weighed at Fisherman’s Landing on Saturday, tipping the scale at 443 pounds.
+The catch has been submitted to the IGFA as a pending all-tackle world record.
+That so few yellowfin over 400 pounds have been caught is mostly due to the fact that they do not have a lifespan as long as some other tunas, such as the long-lived giant bluefin tuna.
+Pacific bluefin live an average of fifteen years, with some captive-raised fish living as long as 26 years.
+Yellowfin tuna live maybe six or seven years.
+They are voracious feeders that grow quickly and spawn year-round in the tropics, each female releasing over a million eggs per spawn.
+By the time a yellowfin reaches 400 pounds, if, it is very near the end of its life.
 Like dorado, the short life, fast growth, and near-perpetual spawning makes them a potentially sustainable food source, as long as commercial fleets are regulated within a reasonable tonnage.
-At 31% of the nearly 5-ton total global annual tuna catch, yellowfin is the second most commercially caught tuna behind skipjack, which represents 56% of the total.
+At 31% of the nearly five million-ton total global annual tuna catch, yellowfin is the second most commercially caught tuna behind skipjack, which represents 56% of the total.
 Bigeye tuna, albacore, and bluefin combined represent the remaining 13%.

 Freshwater: As trout season kicks into gear in San Diego County lower elevation lakes, I am happy to report that Santee Lakes has again won national recognition, taking awards for Large Park of the Year for Park and Campgrounds and Plan‐It Green Park of the Year awards from the Outdoor Hospitality Industry at its annual Outdoor Hospitality Conference in Oklahoma City on November 6.
 This marks the 5th year Santee Lakes has received Park of the Year and the 9th year for Plan-It Green Park of the Year national awards.